Plotinus: Emanation by the One

 The essentially devotional nature of Plotinus' philosophy may be further illustrated by his concept of attaining ecstatic union with the One (henosis).
 Porphyry relates that Plotinus attained such a union four times during the years he knew him.
-This may be related to enlightenment, realisation, liberation, and other concepts of mystical union common to many Eastern and Western traditions.
+This may be related to enlightenment, liberation, and other concepts of mysticism common to many Eastern traditions.

 The true human and happiness

 Authentic human happiness for Plotinus consists of the true human identifying with that which is the best in the universe.
 Because happiness is beyond anything physical, Plotinus stresses the point that worldly fortune does not control true human happiness, and thus “… there exists no single human being that does not either potentially or effectively possess this thing we hold to constitute happiness.”
 (Enneads I.4.4) The issue of happiness is one of Plotinus’ greatest imprints on Western thought, as he is one of the first to introduce the idea that eudaimonia (happiness) is attainable only within consciousness.

 The true human is an incorporeal contemplative capacity of the soul, and superior to all things corporeal.
 It then follows that real human happiness is independent of the physical world.
 Real happiness is, instead, dependent on the metaphysical and authentic human being found in this highest capacity of Reason.
 “For man, and especially the Proficient, is not the Couplement of Soul and body: the proof is that man can be disengaged from the body and disdain its nominal goods.”
 (Enneads I.4.14) The human who has achieved happiness will not be bothered by sickness, discomfort, etc., as his focus is on the greatest things.
 Authentic human happiness is the utilization of the most authentically human capacity of contemplation.
 Even in daily, physical action, the flourishing human’s “… Act is determined by the higher phase of the Soul.”
 (Enneads III.4.6) Even in the most dramatic arguments Plotinus considers (if the Proficient is subject to extreme physical torture, for example), he concludes this only strengthens his claim of true happiness being metaphysical, as the truly happy human being would understand that which is being tortured is merely a body, not the conscious self, and happiness could persist.